sourcefrog/rdiff-rs/README.md

   * Build with Cargo(?)
   * Includes tests, in C, for the wrapper and implementation.

-* `crosstest`: check interoperability between C and Rust librsync:
+* `src/bin/crosstest`: check interoperability between C and Rust versions of `rdiff`:
-  * They produce the exact same signatures, the deltas apply to produce the same results, and they can consume each other's deltas.
+  1. They produce the exact same signatures
+  2. They can consume each others' deltas to produce the same resulting new file.
+  3. (It's not required they produce the exact same delta.)

 More plans: <https://github.com/sourcefrog/librsync-rs/wiki>